belinde/expo-av-nativeeventemitter-bug/README.md

  WARN  `new NativeEventEmitter()` was called with a non-null argument without the required `removeListeners` method.
 ```

-Whenever the Sound is played, another couple of the same warnings is displayed
+Whenever the Sound is played, another couple of the same warnings is displayed.